AirtonRaphael/AirtonRaphael/README.md

-# 💫 About Me:
-🌑  My name is Airton Raphael, I'm 20 years old, currently pursuing a degree in Computer Science, and have been passionate about technology since childhood.<br><br>:heart_eyes: I love animals, chess and Linux :penguin:<br><br>
+My name is Airton Raphael, I'm 21 years old, currently pursuing a degree in Computer Science, and have been passionate about technology since childhood.<br><br>:heart_eyes: I love animals<br><br>

 ## 🌐 Socials: